hongks/snazzy/README.md

-# snazzy
+# Snazzy
-snazzy is a place for people to share out their selfs, ideas, events, or just talk about life. anything goes.
+Stay ahead of the game and never miss a beat with Snazzy!
+It's a platform where you can share your thoughts, ideas, news, events, or just talk about life.
+Anything goes on Snazzy!